PRTG/JMXMiniProbe/README.md

-JMXMiniProbe
+JMXMiniProbe Proof-of-Concept
 ============

-A PRTG MiniProbe for monitoring Java applications using JMX
+A PRTG MiniProbe for monitoring Java applications using JMX.

+## Please note: we do not offer support for the JMXMiniProbe.
+It is a proof-of-concept that you can adapt to your needs.

 Installation Instructions
 =========================